Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 does not normalize for periods of time, as a true derivative would."), but to be entirely clear:
 <ul>
-<li>graphite's derivative is not a derivative. (a <a
+<li>graphite's derivative is not a derivative.
+A <a
 href="https://en.wikipedia.org/wiki/Derivative">derivative</a> divides
 difference in value by difference in time.
 Graphite's derivative just returns the value delta's.
-Similar for nonNegativeDerivative).
+Similar for nonNegativeDerivative.
 If you want an actual derivative, use the somewhat awkwardly named perSecond() function.</li>
-<li>graphite's integral is not an integral either. (an <a
+<li>graphite's integral is not an integral either.
+An <a
 href="https://en.wikipedia.org/wiki/Integral">integral adds the multiplications of the value difference with the time span</a>.
-Graphite's integral just adds up the value differences).
+Graphite's integral just adds up the value differences.
 To my knowledge there's no proper way to do an actual integral, but luckily this is an uncommon operation anyway.
  Note also that graphite's integral just skips null values, so a value at each point in time can be lower than it should, due to nulls that preceded it.</li>